METALS-Copper rises to 6-week high as Trump delays tariffs

 STOCKS: On the LME, the world’s largest and oldest metal trading platform, on-warrant stocks of nickel available to the market fell 5,718 tonnes to their lowest since Dec.
 2008, at 77,628 tonnes.
 MNISTX-TOTAL

 SPREADS: This helped to propel the premium of cash nickel over three-month contract to $102 a tonne, just below the decade-high of $104 seen on Aug.
-30.
+30. CMNI0-3

-SHFE: The ShFE will be closed on Friday for China’s Mid-Autumn Festival, reopening on Monday.